pamhrituc/TryHackMe_Writeups/Nmap.md

 ### Task 2
 To complete this task, the machine needs to be deployed.
+The files containing the Nmap scan results are [here](https://github.com/pamhrituc/TryHackMe_Writeups/tree/master/room_nmap_scan_results)

 1. Let's go ahead and start with the basics and perform a syn scan on the box provided.
 What will this command be **without** the host IP address?

    > nmap -sS

-   The full command is the following: `nmap -sS 10.10.201.225`, where 10.10.201.225 is the IP address of the deployed machine.
+   The full command is the following: `nmap -sS 10.10.7.229`, where 10.10.7.229 is the IP address of the deployed machine.
+[Scan results](https://github.com/pamhrituc/TryHackMe_Writeups/blob/master/room_nmap_scan_results/syn_scan.log)

 2. After scanning this, how many ports do we find open under 1000?